 10.1.2.1 Audio-only and video-only (pre-recorded)

-Where ICT is a non-web documentnon-web document, it shall satisfy WCAG 2.1 Success Criterion 1.2.1 Audio-only and Video-only (Prerecorded).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy WCAG 2.2 Success Criterion 1.2.1 Audio-only and Video-only (Prerecorded).

-NOTE: The alternative can be provided directly in the document - or provided in an alternate version that meets the success criterion.
+Note: The alternative can be provided directly in the non-web document - or provided in an alternate version that satisfies the success criterion.

-10.1.2.2 Captions (pre-recorded)
+10.1.2.2 Subtitles (pre-recorded)

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.2.2 Captions (Prerecorded).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.2.2 Captions (Prerecorded).

-NOTE: The WCAG 2.1 definition of "captions" notes that "in some countries, captions are called subtitles".
+Note: The WCAG 2.2 definition of "captions" notes that "in some countries, captions are called subtitles".
 They are also sometimes referred to as "subtitles for the hearing impaired".
-Per the definition in WCAG 2.1, to meet this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".
+Per the definition in WCAG 2, to satisfy this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".

 10.1.2.3 Audio description or media alternative (pre-recorded)

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.1 Success Criterion 1.2.3 Audio Description or Media Alternative (Prerecorded).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.2.3 Audio Description or Media Alternative (Prerecorded).

-Audio descriptionsNOTE 1: The WCAG 2.1 definition of "audio description" says that "audio description" is "Also called 'video description' and 'descriptive narration'".
+Note 1: Audio descriptions (also called "video descriptions", "descriptive narration", and "described videos") add descriptive information of important visual information needed to understand the video content, including text displayed in the video.
+Where the main audio track of the video fully describes important visual information, audio descriptions would not be needed at all as the requirement would already be met.
+When audio descriptions are needed, one way to implement them is by providing a second audio track for the audio-video media.

-NOTE 2: Secondary or alternate audio tracks are commonly used for this purpose.
+Note 2: This clause corresponds to a WCAG success criterion at level A. Another clause (clause 10.1.2.5) addresses the same user need, but is based on a WCAG success criterion at the higher AA level of accessibility.
+ICT that satisfies the higher level of accessibility required by clause 10.1.2.5 automatically meets this clause.
+Because of this, there is no need to test this clause if the ICT under test has passed a test for clause 10.1.2.5.
+But if it has failed 10.1.2.5, testing and meeting this clause is still meaningful, as it is better to pass this clause at level A, than to fail both.

-10.1.2.4 Captions (live)
+10.1.2.4 Subtitles (live)

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.1 Success Criterion 1.2.4 Captions (Live).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.2.4 Captions (Live).

-NOTE: The WCAG 2.1 definition of "captions" notes that "in some countries, captions are called subtitles".
+Note: The WCAG 2.2 definition of "captions" notes that "in some countries, captions are called subtitles".
 They are also sometimes referred to as "subtitles for the hearing impaired".
-Per the definition in WCAG 2.1, to meet this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".
+Per the definition in WCAG 2.2, to satisfy this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".

 10.1.2.5 Audio description (pre-recorded)

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.2.5 Audio Description (Prerecorded).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.2.5 Audio Description (Prerecorded).